Symmetric Central Configurations in the Concave 4-Body Problem with Two Pairs of Equal Masses: Introduction

-A non-collinear central configuration is called a kite shape if it has a symmetry axis passing through two of the four masses.
-It is strictly convex if each body lies in the exterior of the convex hull formed by the other three; otherwise, it is strictly concave.
-There is no such central configuration satisfying only three of the four bodies are collinear, according to the Perpendicular Bisector Theorem (i.e., Lemma \ref{perpendicular} in this paper).
-If a convex central configuration has two opposite equal masses, it must be a kite \cites{long2002,albouy2008}.
+A non-collinear central configuration is called a \textit{kite} shape if it has a symmetry axis passing through two of the four masses.
+If a convex central configuration has two opposite equal masses, it must be a kite \cites{albouy2008,long2002}.
 Furthermore, it is actually a rhombus according to the study by Bernat, Llibre, and P\'{e}rez-Chavela.
 For the kite shape with three equal masses, Bernat et al. \cite{bernat2009} gave a full classification.
 Corbera and Llibre \cite{corbera2014} gave a complete description of the families of central configurations with two pairs of equal masses and two equal masses sufficiently small.
-Santoprete \cite{santoprete2023} characterized the kite shape in terms of mutual distances.
+They found five of non-collision types and three collision types, including both symmetric and asymmetric cases.
+Santoprete characterized the kite shape in terms of mutual distances.
 Roberts \cite{roberts2025} showed the existence and uniqueness of the convex kite shape, and discussed the corresponding bifurcation and linear stability.

 In this paper, we focus on the concave central configurations of the 4-body problem.
-We present a nice characterization of the kite shape with two pairs of equal masses.
-We establish analytically in Theorem \ref{theo1} that such concave kite central configurations constitute a single-parameter family.
+We present a nice characterization of the kite shape with two pairs of equal masses. \begin{prop} Suppose that a concave kite central configuration for the 4-body problem with two pairs of equal masses possesses mass values $1$ and $m$.
+Then one pair of the equal masses must lie on the base of an isosceles triangle, and the other pair lies on the symmetry axis of the base, with one mass inside the triangle formed by the other three. \end{prop} One can derive this Proposition from the Dziobek equations for the planar 4-body problem without much difficulty.
+We also provide a more detailed proof in Section \ref{prop1} under the basic settings in this paper.
+Then, we establish analytically in Theorem \ref{theo1} that such concave kite central configurations constitute a single-parameter family.
 Then we employ interval arithmetic and the Krawczyk operator to establish a rigorous, computer-assisted proof for the complete classification of this concave kite configuration, as presented in Theorem \ref{theo2}.